pbattican/jck/RULES.md

 #### The 2nd Weltkrieg

-* The 2nd Weltkrieg kicks off over Alsace-Lorraine.
+* The 2nd Weltkrieg kicks off over long standing disputes between the Reichspakt and its neighbors.
 The Reichspakt and Entente fight against the Third Internationale, Co-Prosperity Sphere, and Moscow Accord to determine the state of the world.

 #### Europe Only